GuacamoleResearch/ft-staging/README.md

 Automation test repository before code is integrated into [fasttrack repository](https://github.com/github/fasttrack)

-> DO NOT STORE ANY RELEAVANT DATA IN HERE
+> DO NOT STORE ANY RELEAVANT DATA IN HERE.
+THIS ORG IS NOT UNDER GITHUB CONTROL

 > All reminders are defined in a template file stored in the repo (markdown)